 The CHL suspended Pszenyczny for three games for a hit to the head on a Rush player Friday night.
 He will not return to action until Nov.
 23 when Missouri plays host to the cross-state rival St. Charles Chill.

-Page 2 of 2 - “Dave is a passionate player who stands up for his teammates,” Hillman said.
+“Dave is a passionate player who stands up for his teammates,” Hillman said.
 “We are not surprised by the suspension, but we as a team are very disappointed.
 He is serving his second three-game suspension, and he knows he can't let that happen again.

 “He's a bright guy who made a poor decision.
 We'll have to find a way to get through the next two games without him.
 The boys really responded without him Saturday.
 You just had that feeling we were going to win the game when you walked into our locker room.
 It was a determined bunch of Maverick players.”

 The Mavericks return home to the Independence Events Center Friday for the first of back-to-back games against St. Charles.